-There have been no breaches in the financial covenants of any interest-bearing loans and borrowings in the current period.
+There have been no breaches in the financial covenants of any interest-bearing loans and borrowings in the current year.

-No changes were made in the objectives, policies or processes for managing capital during the year ended 31 December 2016.
+No changes were made in the objectives, policies or processes for managing capital during the year ended 31 December 2017.